AP Source: Macklemore didn't submit latest album to Grammys

 “This Unruly Mess” didn’t make a splash on the charts or on streaming platforms like “The Heist.”
 It only sold 382,000 units (based on a combination of album sales, song sales and on-demand audio streams) according to Nielsen Music. (“The Heist” sold a combined 4.3 million units).
 The album’s first single, “Downtown,” did reach No. 12 on the Hot 100 and featured Eric Nally, Melle Mel, Kool Moe Dee and Grandmaster Caz.

-Nominees for this year’s best rap album including Drake, Chance the Rapper, Kanye West, De La Soul, DJ Khaled and ScHoolboy Q.
+Nominees for this year’s best rap album include Drake, Chance the Rapper, Kanye West, De La Soul, DJ Khaled and ScHoolboy Q.